• School Nomination

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) describing how they have nurtured their own personal growth, and how they have used this growth to contribute to wider society.
 This should include:

-• Specific examples of personal growth and achievements in the past year
+• Specific examples of personal growth and how you took the initiative to move beyond your previous horizons in the past year

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your improvement and how your personal growth has empowered you to enact wider social impact for a better tomorrow

 • Reference letter